 "I sensed it too, Ian, maybe we should tell Luke about it."
 He heard Leia say.

 "What's matter?"
-Luke asked while he turned his chair.
+Luke asked as he entered the cockpit.

 "Luke, Ian and I sense some Force flow inside the Falcon."
 Leia said.